shreyash0011/shreyash0011/README.md

 ## About Me
 I'm a passionate Engineer with a background in web development, driven by a love for learning and continuous growth.
 With a strong interest in electronics and robotics, I enjoy combining my technical skills to create innovative projects.
 I approach my endeavors as a perpetual student, embracing new challenges and seeking knowledge to fuel my curiosity and drive my creative solutions.

-With experience as a web developer, I specialize in building dynamic and responsive websites using technologies like PHP, React.js, and Node.js.
+With experience as a web developer, I specialize in building dynamic and responsive websites/web app using technologies like PHP, React.js, and Node.js.
 I enjoy the creative aspects of web design, implementing intuitive user interfaces and crafting engaging user experiences.

 Beyond web development, I also explore my love for electronics and robotics.
 I have expertise in working with Arduino and Raspberry Pi, designing and building projects such as Arduino-based robots and Raspberry Pi, FPV drones.
 This combination of software development and electronics allows me to bridge the gap between the digital and physical worlds.